 Why Join SMART?
 Union members earn better wages and benefits than workers who don’t belong to a union.
-According to the Bureau of Labor Statistics, union members’ wages are 30 percent higher than their nonunion counterparts.
-While only 14 percent of nonunion workers have guaranteed pensions, fully 68 percent of union workers do.
-More than 97 percent of union workers have jobs that provide health insurance benefits, but only 85 percent of nonunion workers do.
-Unions help employers create a more stable, productive workforce—where workers have a say in improving their jobs.
+According to the Bureau of Labor Statistics, union members’ wages are 30% higher than their nonunion counterparts.
+While only 14% of nonunion workers have guaranteed pensions, fully 68% of union workers do.
+More than 97% of union workers have jobs that provide health insurance benefits; only 85% of nonunion workers do.
+Unions help employers create a more stable, productive workforce — where workers have a say in improving their jobs.

-You Earn More As A Union Member Union membership brings many benefits to working people.
-One of the major benefits includes weekly earnings.
+You earn more as a union member.
+Union membership brings many benefits to working people, one of which is weekly earnings.
 The data below show that union workers, on average, made $161 or 27% more per week than nonunion workers in 2003.
-Furthermore, when breaking it down to both industries and occupational categories, the union difference becomes even clearer.
+Furthermore, when broken down to both industries and occupational categories, the union difference becomes even clearer.

 WEEKLY EARNINGS ADVANTAGE FOR UNION MEMBERS, 2003 Full-Time Wage and Salary Workers’ Median Weekly Earnings